StreamHPC/rocm-examples/Libraries/rocFFT/README.md

 # rocFFT Examples

 ## Summary
 The examples in this subdirectory showcase the functionality of the [rocFFT](https://github.com/ROCm/rocFFT/) library.
-The examples build on Linux for ROCm (AMD GPU).
+The examples can be built on Linux and Windows for ROCm (AMD GPU).
+The [callback](/Libraries/rocFFT/callback/) and [multi_gpu](/Libraries/rocFFT/multi_gpu/) can not be built on Windows.

 ## Prerequisites
 ### Linux